PseudoDevs/IamGhost/amd7.md

-Last updated: 2024-04-07 19:35:39
+Last updated: 2024-04-07 19:36:12
-Random Quote: What's the difference between peanut butter and jam?You can't peanut butter your dick up someone's ass. - Barney Stinson
+Random Quote: (Love is) pain, horrible pain, that you want again and again. - Sophia Burset